SuLab/GeneWikiCentral/README.md

 ### wikibase-jenkins
 https://github.com/SuLab/wikibase-jenkins
-Jenkins Wikibase Bot Scheduling System.
+**Jenkins Wikibase Bot Scheduling System**

 This docker image contains an example Jenkins setup with a Bot Trigger and a Bot, used for scheduling bot runs on Wikidata.